nieuwsmonitor/R_Leiden/handouts/rvest.md

 slightly different in places, but the important parts are still the same.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/rvest/) of this tutorial.

 ### What is web scraping and why learn it?

 The internet is a veritable data gold mine, and being able to mine this